temenos-quantum/fabric-java-sample/README.md

 # A Sample Fabric Application with Java Custom Code

-A dummy Fabric application showcasing a sample Java service, pre-processor and post-processor.
+A *Hello World* Fabric application showcasing a sample Java service, pre-processor and post-processor.

 ## Repository Structure